clepsydraisa/clepsydra_isa/README.md

-# Path4Med Project
+# Path4Med Project Progress
 Progress tracking for the Path4Med project (Horizon-IA 101156867) at ISA
-# Path4Med Project Progress

 ## Overview
 This page tracks the progress of the Path4Med project (Horizon-IA 101156867) at ISA and Quinta da Cholda, from February to July 2025.